Making A Difference in Our County

 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

 Families understand the importance of proper safety in vehicles and take steps to ensure that their children are transported in a safe manner.
 As a result, children are less likely to be injured or killed in vehicle crashes.
-The UGA Extension Family and Consumer Sciences (FACS) program can save the lives of young children.
-In Tattnall County, more than 300 children have received safer car seats since 2016.
-One hundred fifty booster seats have been inspected for use.
-Half of these seats were incorrectly installed but were usable, while the other half were out of date.
-Upon completion of the class, 100 percent of parents demonstrated the ability to install child seats correctly.
-This grant-funded program provided a savings of $30,000 to Tattnall County.
-As a result of the Child Passenger Safety Program, the FACS agent has integrated a teen-safety program.
+The Family and Consumer Sciences Extension program can save the lives of young children.
+In Tattnall, more than 520 children received safer car seats since 2016 and 200 seats have been inspected for use.
+Of those, 40% were incorrectly installed but were useable, while the other 60% were out of date.
+Upon completion of the class, parents demonstrated 100% ability to install child seats correctly.
+This grant-funded program provided a savings of $52,000 to Tattnall County.
+As a result of the Child Passenger Safety Program, the FACS agent has intergraded a teen-safety program.
 This program addresses seatbelts and distracted driving.
-A campaign and interactive program has been offered during prom week at Tattnall County High School.
-After the 2018 prom week, 30 percent of students reported wearing a seatbelt for the first time.
+A campaign and an interactive program has been offered during prom week at Tattnall High School.
+After the 2019 prom week, 600 students pledged to wear their seatbelts 100% of the time.

-Tattnall County grows more than 4,000 acres of Vidalia onions, with an onion farm-gate value of nearly $51 million.
-For this reason, research was conducted to try and prevent a potentially devastating disease in Vidalia onions.
-Center rot in onions can cause significant damage in an onion crop, with up to 100-percent yield loss and severe economic damage.
-Research efforts were made to determine the stage of growth and the fungicide application that successfully controls and minimizes the incidence of center rot within onions.
-Throughout 2017 and 2018, research concluded that by utilizing Kocide 3000 during bulb initiation, bulb swelling or all three growth stages, farmers can reduce their center rot incidence by up to 20 percent, with a more than $5,000-per-acre value to the grower in fields with significant center rot incidence.
-These results were presented at multiple vegetable and Extension programs so that growers and onion-industry professionals would better understand center-rot control efficiency.
+Tattnall County grows more than 4,000 acres of Vidalia onions, giving the commodity a farm gate value of nearly $51 million.
+For this reason, research was conducted to try and prevent a potential devastating disease in Vidalia onions.
+Center rot in onions can cause significant damage in an onion crop, at times up to 100% loss.
+Research efforts were made to determine what bactericide application at which growth stage would give the best control.
+Using research data from 2017 to 2019, researchers concluded that farmers utilizing Kocide 3000 during bulb initiation or bulb swelling stages could reduce center rot incidence by up to 20%.
+This would add more than $5,000 per acre in value in fields with significant center rot incidences.
+These results were presented at multiple vegetable and Extension programs.
+Currently agents from Tattnall County are using information garnered from these studies to determine if timely insecticide applications coupled with bactericide applications could further reduce center rot incidences.